-- Unless otherwise specifically instructed by the Data Controller, all Personal Data received hereunder will be stored and processed in the EU; - ZeroBounce is an active participant in the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework; - ZeroBounce has restricted access to four personnel members with the ability to directly access files containing personal information on ZeroBounce servers in the EU, each of whom have agreed to maintain the confidentiality of any personal information; - All data uploads and downloads sent between ZeroBounce and its customers flow through third party CloudFlare's servers in the EU; - CloudFlare is an active participant in the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework; - The ZeroBounce support team does not have access to CloudFlare; - CloudFlare maintains its own security protections to block threats and limit abusive bots and crawlers.
-See https://support.cloudflare.com/hc/en-us/articles/205177068-Step-1-How-does -Cloudflare-work- - Any information that is uploaded by a ZeroBounce customer to ZeroBounce.net is transmitted via SSL through CloudFlare, and all files are stored in an encrypted file using a standard algorithm for protection of stored data defined by IEEE P1619 on ZeroBounce servers in the EU; and - If Customer elects to receive files via email, such files shall be sent encrypted, with a password via a separate email. - 6.2 The Data Processor shall at all times have in place an appropriate written security policy with respect to the processing of Personal Data, outlining in any case the measures set forth in Paragraph 6.1. - 6.3 At the request of the Data Controller, the Data Processor, shall demonstrate the measures it has taken and shall allow the Data Controller to audit and test such measures.
+- ZeroBounce is an active participant in the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework; - ZeroBounce has restricted access to six personnel members with the ability to directly access files containing personal information on ZeroBounce servers in the EU, each of whom have agreed to maintain the confidentiality of any personal information; - To the extent that the Data Controller utilizes Data Processor's EU-only endpoint, all data uploads and downloads sent between ZeroBounce and its customers flow through third party CloudFlare's servers in the EU; - CloudFlare is an active participant in the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework; - The ZeroBounce support team does not have access to CloudFlare; - CloudFlare maintains its own security protections to block threats and limit abusive bots and crawlers.
+See https://support.cloudflare.com/hc/en-us/articles/205177068-Step-1-How-does-Cloudflare-work- - To the extent that the Data Controller utilizes Data Processor's EU-only endpoint, any information that is uploaded by a ZeroBounce customer to ZeroBounce.net is transmitted via SSL through CloudFlare, and all files are stored in an encrypted file using a standard algorithm for protection of stored data defined by IEEE P1619 on ZeroBounce servers in the EU; and - If Customer elects to receive files via email, such files shall be sent encrypted, with a password via a separate email. - 6.2.
+The Data Processor shall at all times have in place an appropriate written security policy with respect to the processing of Personal Data, outlining in any case the measures set forth in Paragraph 6.1. - 6.3.
+At the request of the Data Controller, the Data Processor, shall demonstrate the measures it has taken and shall allow the Data Controller to audit and test such measures.
 The Data Controller shall be entitled on giving at least 14 days' notice to the Data Processor to carry out, or have carried out by a third party who has entered into a confidentiality agreement with the Data Processor, audits of the Data Processor's premises and operations as these relate to the Personal Data.
-The Data Processor shall cooperate with such audits carried out by or on behalf of the Data

-Controller and shall grant the Data Controller's auditors reasonable access to any premises and devices involved with the Processing of the Personal Data.
+The Data Processor shall cooperate with such audits carried out by or on behalf of the Data Controller and shall grant the Data Controller's auditors reasonable access to any premises and devices involved with the Processing of the Personal Data.
 The Data Processor shall provide the Data Controller and/or the Data Controller's auditors with access to any information relating to the Processing of the Personal Data as may be reasonably required by the Data Controller to ascertain the Data Processor's compliance with this Addendum.